 Diabetes is the name used to refer to a cluster of metabolic disorders characterized by the prolonged presence of high glucose levels in the blood.
-There are about 400 million of people that are affected by diabetes worldwide, and year after year, its prevalence continues to rise.
+There are about 400 million people that are affected by diabetes worldwide, and year after year, its prevalence continues to rise.
 Various treatments for diabetes are available.
-Recently, significant evidence was found suggesting positive effects of (Cannabidiol) CBD for diabetes.
+Recently, significant evidence was found suggesting that (Cannabidiol) CBD might have positive effects on diabetes.

 What is Diabetes?